ModMaster - Modbus master simulator

 - Register definitions may be imported/exported in CSV format.

-holding registers, using the following
+holding registers and file registers, using the following

 - 1 Read Coils